Deep Dimension Reduction for Supervised Representation Learning: Numerical experiments

 \section{Numerical experiments}

 We evaluate the performance of DDR using simulated and benchmark real data.
 Since DDR is not trying to estimate a classifier or a regression function directly, but rather to learn a representation with the desired properties of sufficiency, low-dimensionality and disentanglement, we design the experiments to evaluate the performance of the learned representations based on DDR in terms of prediction when using these representations.
 The results demonstrate that a simple classification or regression model using the learned representations performs better than or comparably with the best classification or regression methods using deep neural networks.
-Details on the network structures and hyperparameters are included in the Supplementary Material.
-Our experiments were conducted on Nvidia DGX Station workstation using a single Tesla V100 GPU unit.
+Details on the network structures and hyperparameters are included in the appendix. { Summary information of DDR and compared methods, including the names of methods, their input, learning types, and models of methods, is given in Table \ref{tab:methods}.} Our experiments were conducted on Nvidia DGX Station workstation using a single Tesla V100 GPU unit.